A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Likelihood construction

-For many distributions including Weibull and Laplace distributions, it is extremely difficult or may be impossible to implement the EM algorithm with interval data.
-This is because, during the E-step, the $Q$-function does not integrate easily and this causes computational difficulties in the M-step.
-In order to avoid this problem, one can use MCEM algorithm~\citep{Wei/Tanner:1990a} which reduces the difficulty in the E-step through the use of a Monte Carlo integration.
-As aforementioned, although it can make some problems tractable, the MCEM involves a serious computational burden and can often lead to unstable estimates.
-Thus, we proposed a quantile implementation of the EM algorithm which alleviates some of the computational burden of the MCEM and leads to more stable estimates.
+For many distributions, it is extremely difficult or even impossible to implement the EM algorithm with interval-censored data.
+This is because, in the E-step, the $Q$-function does not integrate easily and this causes computational difficulties in the M-step.
+In order to avoid this problem, one can use the MCEM algorithm which reduces the difficulty in the E-step through the use of a Monte Carlo integration.
+As aforementioned, although it can make some problems tractable, the MCEM can be computationally very expensive and often leads to unstable estimates.
+Thus, we propose a quantile variant of the EM algorithm, the QEM, which alleviates the computational issues associated with the MCEM algorithm and leads to more stable estimates.